A visit by another blogger

 Fairbanks museums worth visiting

 I already mentioned the Ice Museum where you can see ice sculptures and test-drive the cold.
-Another museum to visit, is the Museum of the North on the UAF campus has a great Alaska art collection, many stuffed Alaskan animals, and Alaskan Native art work like grass and root baskets.
+Another museum to visit, is the Museum of the North on the UAF campus of Alaska’s first university has a great Alaska art collection, many stuffed Alaskan animals, and Alaskan Native art work like grass and root baskets.
 The Alaska gallery introduces Alaska’s five major geographic regions in highlights of geography, artifacts, people, wildlife, and history.
 In spring, there is an exhibit on university hibernation research.

 The Fountain Head Antique Car Museum is my favorite.
 Don’t think the cars of the 50s and 60s.
 No, real old cars like an Argonne, Argo Limousine, Columbia Mark XIX, McFarlan Type 125, or a Heine-Velox Victoria automobile.
 However, it’s not the cars that make this museum my favorite.
 It’s their historic fashion collection.
 It encompasses an assortment of motoring clothes, and everyday wear and formal dresses.
 There are items from the 18th century to the mid 20th of American style.

 Pioneer Park itself is a museum of houses and buildings from the Gold Rush time.
 In the park itself there is a museum featuring the gold rush years in photos and items, and an airplane exhibition.
 However, in spring, you can only see the houses, but not enter them.
 To do so you must visit in summer.
 Nevertheless, it is nice to visit the park at night because of the colorful twinkle lights that adore the historic buildings.
 Yes, not very original, but nice.

 When you like ice hockey there are two teams in Fairbanks.
 The UAF Nanooks playing college ice hockey, and the Fairbanks Ice Dogs who play in the North American Hockey League.